qri-io/website/content/docs/reference/cli_commands.md

 ---
-title: "CLI commands"
+title: "CLI Commands"
-description: "qri command line reference"
-date: 2018-01-30T00:00:00-04:00
-draft: false
+metaTitle: ""
+metaDescription: ""
+weight: 1
 ---

-# Qri CLI command line reference

 Qri ("query") is a global dataset version control system on the distributed web.